s-u/docker-rcloud-aas/README.md

 http://127.0.0.1:8080/login.R
 ```

-You can deploy notebooks from a runnign RCloud instance using the [rcloud.dockerize](https://github.com/att/rcloud.dockerize) package.
-It can be enabled as an extension in RCloud which adds a "dockezie" button to the top bar or you can use the more versatile `rcloud.dockerize:::dockerize(ids, pkgs, files)` function.
+You can deploy notebooks from a running RCloud instance using the [rcloud.dockerize](https://github.com/att/rcloud.dockerize) package.
+It can be enabled as an extension in RCloud which adds a "dockerize" button to the top bar or you can use the more versatile `rcloud.dockerize:::dockerize(ids, pkgs, files)` function directly.